 Hello! 안녕하세요!
 Bonjour!
 Ciao!
 Guten tag!
 Hola!
 Namaste! 你好!
 Salam wa aleikum!
 Shikamoo!
 Shalom!

 Welcome to the guide to resources housed in Archives and Special Collections at the Penn State Harrisburg Library in Middletown, PA.
 The archives is located on the 3rd floor of the Penn State Harrisburg Library, Room 303.
-Please Note: During the COVID-19 pandemic, the Reading Room of Archives and Special Collections is temporarily closed until further notice.
+Please Note: During the Fall 2021 semester, the Reading Room of Archives and Special Collections is open by appointment only on weekdays (Monday-Thursday).
 The archives welcomes anyone to explore our collections, including current faculty, staff, and students in the Penn State community, Penn State Alumni, members of the local community, as well as visitors from around the world.

 This guide contains detailed information for visitors, such as hours, address and directions to the archives, and parking on campus, as well as information about the repository, reference and research services, instruction services, exhibits and outreach, our ten archival collections and finding aids (guides to the collections), digital collections, social media and blogs.
 Before your visit, it is strongly advised that researchers consult---in advance---with the archivist.
 Please contact Heidi Abbey Moyer, Archivist and Humanities Reference Librarian and Coordinator of Archives and Special Collections, at email@example.com for more assistance.